UKCloud/documentation/articles/draas/draas-sco.md

 - Your environment must meet the minimum specification required by the solution (that you can find [here](draas-gs.md#system-requirements)).
 This covers software versions, limitations around the types of VMs that can be protected and the minimum WAN connectivity speeds

-- Installation and configuration of Zerto components including the ZVM (Zerto Virtual Manager) and ZRA (Zerto Replication Appliance)
+- Installation and configuration of Zerto components including the ZVM (Zerto Virtual Manager) and VRA (Virtual Replication Appliance)

 - Creation of a VPN to connect to UKCloud